Nine of Swords

 Reading the Card

-The upright Nine of Swords signifies being haunted by a current or past situation, negative emotions, a sense of helplessness or poor confidence.
-These can appear as nightmares and poor sleep or being constantly preoccupied by the issue.
+The Upright Nine of Swords signifies being haunted by a current or past situation, negative emotions, a sense of helplessness, or poor confidence.
+These manifest as nightmares, poor sleep, and a constant preoccupation with the issue.

-The core message of the card is that your fear and anxiety of the situation and the actual situation are two different things.
-You may be consumed by the problem so much that you make it much larger and much scarier than it actually is.
+The core message is that your fear of the situation and the situation itself are two different things.
+You are so consumed by the problem that you make it much larger and far scarier than it truly is.

-Rather than creating fearful specters, nightmares and stress are all indicators that tell you something needs to be addressed.
-Failing to address the root problem makes the problem appear larger (much like a phone alarm that is programmed to get louder the longer you ignore it!).
+Rather than creating fearful specters, nightmares, and stress are all indicators that tell you something needs to be addressed.
+Failing to address the root issue makes the problem appear larger (much like a phone alarm that is programmed to get louder the longer you ignore it).

 The card urges you to prioritize your problems and sort them out in that order.
-Anything that is keeping you up at night probably needs to go at the top of the list because it is almost certainly preventing you doing anything else with any efficiency!
+Anything keeping you up at night must go to the top of the list, because it is preventing you from doing anything else with any efficiency.

-The reversed Nine of Swords tells you the same as the upright card but the good news is that the worst is now over.
-The path to moving on from the problem can soon begin.
+The Reversed Nine of Swords delivers the same message as the Upright card, but brings good news: the worst is over.
+The path to moving on from the problem can begin.

-It does not tell you the issue is over or that the path will be easy, but only that you have recognized the root problem.
-This is the first step in being able to take action.
+It does not mean the issue is resolved or the path will be easy.
+It means you have recognized the root problem.
+This is the first step in taking action.

-Sometimes problems become large because you internalize them via self-blame, poor self-image or comparing yourself to others, and these need to be addressed otherwise progress will be slow.
+Problems become large when you internalize them via self-blame, poor self-image, or comparing yourself to others.
+These issues require attention; otherwise, progress will stall.

-A problem not shared can get huge simply because you dwell on it and magnify its importance to a point you can no longer deal with it.
-Sharing the problem can be beneficial simply because you can start to talk about it.
+A problem not shared grows huge because you dwell on it, magnifying its importance to a point you can no longer manage.
+Sharing the problem is beneficial because it allows you to finally talk about it.

 Card Design Process

-Rather than the standard Nine of Swords card that consists only of a single person haunted by bad dreams or emotions, it was quickly decided that the scene would be much more powerful by adding something or someone to do the haunting.
+Rather than the standard Nine of Swords layout (consisting of a single person haunted by bad dreams or emotions), this design introduces a tangible figure to do the haunting.
+This makes the scene significantly more powerful.

-Although previously somewhat unknown, Melinoë has become known in popular culture and she fits perfectly, both graphically and thematically.
+Although previously obscure, Melinoë has become known in popular culture.
+She fits perfectly, both graphically and thematically.

 Final Words

-The Nine of Swords represents thoughts of failure, loss of control or helplessness being magnified far beyond their size so that they occupy far more space in your mind that they deserve.
-So much so that there is sometimes no room left for thinking about the solution!
+The Nine of Swords represents thoughts of failure, loss of control, or helplessness magnified far beyond their actual size.
+They occupy far more space in your mind than they deserve, leaving no room for thinking about the solution.

-Often most of the problem is fear of the problem rather than the problem itself.
-Simply identifying the real problem and its solution quickly reveals the monster to be nothing more than a shadow created by a much smaller and less ferocious worry, mistake or doubt.
+Most of the problem is the fear of the problem, rather than the problem itself.
+Identifying the root issue quickly reveals the monster to be nothing more than a shadow, created by a much smaller and less ferocious worry, mistake, or doubt.